Sweden Hated Donald Trump Long Before ‘Last Night In Sweden’ Incident

 The Swedish Foreign Minister tweeted out a subliminal message this morning, featuring the definition of post-truth.

-The English translation of her tweet was:
+The English translation of her tweet reads as follows.

 “Oxford Dictionaries appointed ‘ post-truth ‘ to this year’s words in 2016.” – foreign tax return in 2017